leipert/vsb/docs/overwrite.js.md

 # overwrite.js

-Without an `overwrite.js` file, the GSB is configured to take https://ssl.leipert.io/sparql as Endpoint.
+Without an `overwrite.js` file, the VSB is configured to take https://leipert.io/sparql as Endpoint.
 Examples of `overwrite.js` files can be found in the [config folder](../config/).

 ## Basic structure